fabigB/myParallella/realTime/latencyBandwidthTest/README.md

 | CoreF			| 21,74			| 10,24			| 7*1.5 = 10,5	|

+The default memory map was assumed (See Figure 10 in Parallella Ref Manual (REV 14.09.09))

 It was tested on a headless parallella destkop board running the (Epiphany toolchain 2016.3.1) 5.2.0